 Tips to Store a Deep Fryer

 I like to store my deep fryer in a plastic storage bin.
 I let the oil cool completely, then close it off in a bin.
 In the summer, I use my deep fryer pretty often, so I keep it easily accessible and reuse the oil several times.
-(Fried green tomatoes, fried okra, fried catfish, fried crappie… we stay busy around here!)
+(Fried green tomatoes, fried okra, fried catfish, fried crappie… we keep busy around here!)

 How to Reuse Fryer Oil